Chamber, committee room, office and printing support, ceremonial services, and security advice.

 The office also provides certain financial management and human resource corporate services to the PBO on a fee-for-service basis.
 This is done in accordance with a memorandum of understanding which includes a service level agreement.
 The PBO expressed satisfaction with the department’s delivery of the outsourced corporate services functions during the period.
 Services provided by the department included transactional human resource and financial management services.

-Key priorities for 2019–20 are the opening of the 46th Parliament, supporting the swearing-in of the Governor-General and working with the Department of Parliamentary Services on the scoping of a transactional business centre.
+Key priorities for 2020–21 are to support the Senate and the department to continue to operate effectively during the COVID-19 pandemic and further work scoping with the Department of Parliamentary Services for a shared transactional business centre.